| You Gotta Love 'em: A Poetry and Prose Anthology

 lives in Hayesville, NC.
 She has studied creative writing at Tri-County

-NC.
+Brasstown, NC.
 She is a member of the NC Writer’s Network West.
-Her poetry and essays
+Her

-have been published in some Old Mountain Press anthologies, Lights in
+poetry and essays have been published in some Old Mountain Press

-The Mountains and Freeing Jonah V. Dorothea Spiegel
+anthologies, Lights in The Mountains and Freeing Jonah V. Dorothea

-of Hiawassee, GA, has written poems for most of her 87 years.
-She belongs
+Spiegel of Hiawassee, GA, has written poems for most of her 87

-NC.
-Her poems have been published in previous Old Mountain Press anthologies,
+Folk School, Brasstown, NC.
+Her poems have been published in previous Old

-of Charlotte and teaches creative and business writing in Northern Virginia.
+University of Charlotte and teaches creative and business writing in

-In another life she was Manager of Publications for a defense contractor.
+Northern Virginia.
+In another life she was Manager of Publications for a

-Her short stories and poems have appeared in several publications and a
+defense contractor.
+Her short stories and poems have appeared in several

-is a real estate investment broker by day and a writer by night.
-She and
+a real estate investment broker by day and a writer by night.
+She and her

 stories have appeared in Spirit of the Smokies, A Long Story Short,